 How to hire a Manaslu guide and what he do?

 Manaslu is a restricted area trek and having a guide is compulsory, further, you should join a travel agency to make Manaslu trek permits.
 The travel agency provides an experienced guide, who can explain the trial, culture, and entire information of Nepal.
 Your trek will be more safe and more meaningful if you have a guide with you.

 When is the best time for the Manaslu trek?

 Manaslu trek is best during the spring season (March to May) and autumn season (September to the End of November).
 But during the year in any month, you can trek it is open.

 What about altitude sickness in the Manaslu trek?

 Manaslu trek is a moderate to difficult trek but some trekkers may get altitude sickness above 3000 meters high from sea level.
-You just trek with a guide, walk slow, drink enough water, and keep a warm your body if you follow this instruction you will be fine.
-But if you have vomiting, fever, headache, diarrhea, dizziness, losing appetite, nausea, weakness, often waking, hard to breathe, cold, so on.
+You just trek with a guide, walk slow, drink enough water, and keep warm your body if you follow these instructions you will be fine.
+But if you have vomiting, fever, headache, diarrhea, dizziness, losing appetite, nausea, weakness, often waking, hard to breathe, cold, and so on.
 And you are suffering from altitude mountain sickness.